JoeGrn/cs50/README.md

 Sylabus

 Introduction to the intellectual enterprises of computer science and the art of programming.
 This course teaches students how to think algorithmically and solve problems efficiently.
 Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development.
 Languages include C, Python, SQL, and JavaScript plus CSS and HTML.
 Problem sets inspired by real-world domains of biology, cryptography, finance, forensics, and gaming.
 Designed for majors and non-majors alike, with or without prior programming experience.

-I thoroughly enjoyed this course and would reccomend it to anyone wanting to gain a broader understanding computer science.

-Will be adding Pset8 2019 shortly.